Workers who meet the following requirements may access this form of early retirement:

 - They are able to demonstrate that they have made contributions for at least:

-- 33 years, without taking into account, for these purposes, the proportional amount of the extra payments or the payment of years and days of contributions for contributions prior to 1-1-67.
-To this end, only the period of compulsory military service or the replacement social service will be counted, with a maximum limit of one year.
+- 33 years, without taking into account, for these purposes, the proportional amount of the extra payments or the payment of years and days of contributions for contributions prior to 1/1/67.
+For this exclusive purpose, only the period of compulsory military service or the replacement social service or the compulsory social service for women will be counted, with a maximum limit of one year.